recommend-games/blog/content/posts/sdj_2024_3/index.md

 *Explore strange lands, establish trade routes, and search for treasure.*

+This game is so old, not only did I already predict it to be on the longlist [last year]({{<ref "posts/sdj_2023/index.md">}}), but [reportedly](https://bsky.app/profile/peersylvester.bsky.social/post/3kuntlbj3jy2t) even its German publisher had already marked it as "out of print".
+Now it's nominated for the biggest award in board gaming and can hope for many more print runs to come.

+Despite its age, I still haven't played it, so I don't have much more to say about {{% game 350933 %}}The Guild of Merchant Explorers{{% /game %}}.
+My impression is that it was received very warmly and the nomination certainly wasn't a surprise (other than it not being clear what year it belongs to), but I haven't heard of much enthusiasm either, so a win would come unexpectedly.

 ## {{% game 390092 %}}Ticket to Ride Legacy: Legends of the West{{% /game %}}